pietro14/NSPL-working_dir/README.md

 (The content of this repository is mostly in Italian)

 Working directory for the Nuclear and Subnuclear Physics Laboratory (NSPL).
-I only uploaded the code that we used and without the data.
+I only uploaded the code that we used, without the data.

 The final lab report (in Italian) can be found at this link: